AshwinSundar/ashwinsundar/blog/2023-things-i-liked.md

 **DigitalOcean** - A breath of fresh air compared to AWS.
 There are fewer services and quite a lot of abstraction.
 It fills the gap between walking to work and flying a fighter jet there.
 DO support has been super prompt and helpful the two times I've contacted them (even on the free support tier).
 If you need three+ 9's of reliability, call Amazon, Microsoft, or Google.
 For everything else there's DigitalOcean. <font color = "green">**9/10**</font>

 **Django** - The first time I've enjoyed web development in quite some time.
 The abstraction level can get a bit silly at times, but I find that it's easy to peel back the layers of the onion, so to speak, and troubleshoot the inner workings.
-I really, really wish that a strongly-typed version of Python could be used. `mypy` and `typeddjango/django-stubs` just don't cut it.
+Still plagued by runtime errors.
+Maybe I'm bad at writing Python. `mypy` and `typeddjango/django-stubs` just don't cut it for me.
 I want more compile-time errors! <font color = "green">**8/10**</font>

 **Logic Pro** - Technically started using it in late 2021 but really got more into it this year.
 Used to produce music for a group of friends that play together.
 Tons of keybindings.
 Interface can get confusing, but it's a powerful tool. <font color = "green">**9/10**</font>